orsenthil/senthil.learntosolveit.com-deploy/posts/2005/06/26/maheswata.md

-<html><body><p>Maheswata is a story of a beautiful girl called Anupama, who suddenly has to face life in all its cruel possiblities.
-After suffering enough,she starts to take things in her stride, fights back with courage and finally takes on to bring meaning to her life.<br><br>There are too many life-lessons in this novel.
-This novel brings forth many subtle issues of human mind with regard to beauty; the issue of security of  a woman in this male dominated society of India;what does mans love for a beautiful woman might mean; the plight of talented, motherless girl when born in a poor family; how sometimes a good person has undergo a lot of suffering for no fault; even through all these bleaks there are ofcourse good people living in this world.
-There are many a issues presented which might lead you to introspect.<br><br>Thank you, dearest Madam Sudha Murthy for such a wonderful Novel.</p></body></html>
+Maheswata is a story of a beautiful girl named Anupama, who suddenly has to face life in all its cruel possibilities.
+After enduring immense suffering, she begins to take things in stride, fights back with courage, and ultimately finds meaning in her life.

+This novel is filled with numerous life lessons.
+It delves into many subtle issues of the human mind regarding beauty, the security of women in a male-dominated society in India, and what a man's love for a beautiful woman might signify.
+It also explores the plight of a talented, motherless girl born into a poor family and how sometimes good people endure immense suffering through no fault of their own.
+Despite these bleak circumstances, the novel reminds us that there are still good people in the world.

+The story encourages introspection on many issues.
+Thank you, dearest Madam Sudha Murthy, for such a wonderful novel.